dotnet/docs/docs/csharp/language-reference/keywords/extern-alias.md

 If you are using Visual Studio, aliase can be provided in similar way.

-Add reference of grid.dll and grid20.dll to you project in visual studio.
-Open a property tab and change the Aliases from global to GridV1 and GridV2 respectively
+Add reference of *grid.dll* and *grid20.dll* to your project in Visual Studio.
+Open a property tab and change the Aliases from global to GridV1 and GridV2 respectively.

 Use these aliases the same way above